DisasterIncarnate/steamtool/README.md

 Same as above but only lists games containing the text you specify.

-## To use all other commands a --find command must be used to generate an index of files which all the other commands use, the same applies to --exe which generates a separate index list for use with --run.
+## To use all other commands a --find command must originally be used to generate an index of files which all other commands use, the same applies to --exe which generates a separate index list for use with --run.

 **--open Index**